calbr16/be-nc-news/README.md

 # Northcoders News API

-You will need to create two `.env` files in this projeect's root folder in order to be able to connect to the databases locally:
+You will need to create two `.env` files in this project's root folder in order to be able to connect to the databases locally:
 ---
 - `.env.test`, which should contain:
 `PGDATABASE=nc_news_test`